vishaldwivedi/Azure_EmailWorkloadBatch/README.md

 Use Azure Durable Function [Need to evaluate approach here]

+### Consideration 3

+Use an on premise solution to create and trigger the job

 https://docs.microsoft.com/en-us/azure/batch/quick-run-dotnet

 Is it going to be something from on premise or on cloud?